Ready to join the Waterdam community?

 Attend a Membership Class

 The best way to grow is to get connected with God’s people.
 At our Welcome to Waterdam membership class you’ll discover more about our mission, vision, and values.
 Anyone interested in learning more about Waterdam Church and the EFCA or in becoming a member of Waterdam Church should attend.
-This five week class meets on Sunday mornings.
+This six week class meets on Sunday mornings.
 If you decide to move forward with membership, you’ll have an opportunity to share your written testimony and sign our membership covenant.

 Individuals interested in applying for Waterdam Church Membership must complete this class prior to application.
 However, attendance at the Welcome Class does not require that you become a member if you are not ready to do so.
 If you would simply like more information about our church and/or the EFCA, please feel free to register and attend.